 How to use:

 1 teaspoon of St. John’s Wort to one cup of boiling water.
-Simmer for 15 minutes, strain and drink 1/2 cup up to three cups a day.
+Steep for 15 minutes, strain and drink 1/2 cup up to three cups a day.
 To use as a compress make a tea of the herb in a muslin or teabag and use topically for wounds or rheumatism.